cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 *<center><small>Example image from LSUN Church: Some Church</small></center>*

-These datasets are more complex and will require you have a better GPU or that you're able to run it on Google Colab for 1 day straight on their Free Tier T4 GPUs.
+These datasets are more complex and will require you have a better GPU or that you run it for longer.

 ---